 Since Fall 2018, I have been settling in to life as an Assistant Professor at the University of Arkansas at Monticello (UAM), where so far all is well.
-Here in the southeastern corner of the state, the landscape is mostly farmland, pine plantation, and secondary remnants of swampy woods, i.e., I’ve gotta drive a bit to find a decent nature hike that doesn’t involve wet feet… Despite teaching botany, regional flora, plants in our world, and ecology, my life has felt decidedly non-botanical these last three years (based on what I was used to), as I adjust to a weekly routine more focused on teaching than on plants.
+Here in the southeastern corner of the state, the landscape is mostly farmland, pine plantation, and secondary remnants of swampy woods, i.e., I’ve gotta drive a bit to find a decent nature hike that doesn’t involve wet feet… Despite teaching botany, regional flora, plants in our world, and ecology, my life has felt decidedly non-botanical these last four years (based on what I was used to), as I adjust to a weekly routine more focused on teaching than on plants.
 By which criteria does one measure teaching success?
 Material presented?
 Passion with which the content is delivered?
 If student learning is a metric, yet more than half the class leaves a basic question blank (like listing 3 plants used by humans) on the final exam, does that mean I’m failing as an educator?
 Should I just focus on the handful who do well and seem to care?
 How does one motivate students to care about learning, especially at an open enrollment school?